About Millicent Mombeshora -Pindula, Local Knowledge

 Wheat

-Millicent was linked to an attempt to smuggle 140 tonnes of wheat out of the country which resulted in her husband being questioned by police.
+Millicent Mombeshora was linked to an attempt to smuggle 140 tonnes of wheat out of Zimbabwe which resulted in her husband being questioned by police.
 One Moses Banda was arrested and charged for obstruction of justice through misrepresentations after trying to cover up for Millicent.

 Millicent owns Rukute Farm in Makonde, where the wheat had originated from.
 Wheat is one of several specified products in Zimbabwe restricted from exports.[2]